jeremy-w/redminer/README.markdown

 # Redminer

+**⚠️ NOTE: Redminer is unmaintained.
+PRs are welcome, but I won't be hacking on this myself any time soon.**

 ## What
 Redminer is a commandline interface to the Redmine API.
 The Redmine API is limited in scope, and so is this tool.